spikenail/spikenail/README.md

 ## Core concepts

-Ability to build an API just by configuring it is the main idea of spikenail.
+An ability to build the API just by configuring is the main idea of Spikenail.
-That configuration might include relations, access control, validations and everything else we need.
+This configuration might include relations, access control, validations and everything else we need.

-At the same time we should provide enough flexibility by allowing to adjust or override every action spikenail does.
+At the same time, we should provide enough flexibility by allowing to adjust or override every action Spikenail does.
-From this point of view, spikenail provides an architecture and default implementation of it.
+From this point of view, Spikenail provides an architecture and a default implementation of it.

 The configuration mentioned above stored in models.

-Example model `models/Item.js`:
+Example of the model `models/Item.js`:

 ```js
 import { MongoDBModel } from 'spikenail';